 Positive Psychology is the scientific study of the strengths and virtues that enable individuals and communities to thrive.
 The field is founded on the belief that people want to lead meaningful and fulfilling lives, to cultivate what is best within themselves, and to enhance their experiences of love, work, and play.

 The mission of the Positive Psychology Center (PPC) at the University of Pennsylvania is to promote research, training, education, and the dissemination of Positive Psychology.
 The Center’s scholars are widely recognized for empirical studies and interventions in the fields of Positive Psychology, resilience, and grit.
 The Center established the world’s first Master of Applied Positive Psychology program (MAPP).
 We offer state-of-the-art training programs in Positive Psychology and resilience for educational institutions, the U.S. Army, and other organizations around the world.

 Dr. Martin E.P.
 Seligman is the Director of the Center and a Professor of Psychology.
 He is a leading authority in the fields of Positive Psychology, resilience, learned helplessness, depression, optimism and pessimism.
 He is also an expert on interventions that prevent depression, and build strengths and well-being.
-He has written more than 250 scholarly publications and 20 books.
+He has written more than 250 scholarly publications and about 20 books.

 Other faculty at the Center include Dr. Karen Reivich, Dr. Angela Duckworth, Dr. Paul Rozin, Dr. James Pawelski (MAPP Director), and Dr. Judith Saltzberg (MAPP instructor and resilience program trainer).
 Mr. Peter Schulman is the Executive Director of the Center.